psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 *local* backup of a catalog (more on this later), although backing up the photos so you can remake a catalog (except for albums) later is easy enough.

-After a couple of years with the new tool, and a new computer where I could store all of the picture files in one place, I also finally got started on a project that I had been putting off for ten years or so: rebuilding the old reduced sized picture albums I had made in the early 2000s before disk space was infinite.
+After a couple of years with the new tool, and a new laptop where I could store all of the picture files in one place, I also finally got started on a project that I had been putting off for ten years or so: rebuilding the old reduced sized picture albums I had made in the early 2000s before disk space was infinite.
 This is where you really find out how different the new and old tools are.